What’s the Best Perimeter Security Solution for a Large Parking Lot After Hours?

 AI-enabled cameras watch entrances, vehicle rows, and pedestrian pathways across the lot.
 When movement occurs in areas where activity is unexpected after hours, the system alerts trained monitoring professionals who review the footage immediately.

-If the activity appears suspicious, monitoring teams can deploy deterrents such as:
+When activity is confirmed as suspicious, monitoring teams immediately deploy deterrents including:

 • Loud sirens or audio deterrents designed to discourage criminal behavior